webcrumbs/javascript-crumbs/chapters/statements/Readme.md

 > }
 > ```

-### The for-in Statement
+### The `for in` statement

-The for-in statement is a strict iterative statement used to enumerate the properties of an object.
+The `for in` statement is a strict iterative statement used to enumerate the properties of an object.

 ```js
 for (property in expression) statement